Are low frequency macroeconomic variables important for high frequency electricity prices?: Abstract

-{ We analyse the importance of low frequency hard and soft macroeconomic information, respectively the industrial production index and the manufacturing Purchasing Managers' Index surveys, for forecasting high-frequency daily electricity prices in two of the main European markets, Germany and Italy.
-We do that by means of mixed-frequency models, introducing a Bayesian approach to reverse unrestricted MIDAS models (RU-MIDAS).
-Despite the general parsimonious structure of standard MIDAS models, the RU-MIDAS has a large set of parameters when several predictors are considered simultaneously and Bayesian inference is useful for imposing parameter restrictions.
-We study the forecasting accuracy for different horizons (from $1$ day ahead to $28$ days ahead) and by considering different specifications of the models.
-Results indicate that the macroeconomic low frequency variables are more important for short horizons than for longer horizons.
-Moreover, accuracy increases by combining hard and soft information, and using only surveys gives less accurate forecasts than using only industrial production data.
+Recent research finds that forecasting electricity prices is very relevant.
+In many applications, it might be interesting to predict daily electricity prices by using their own lags or renewable energy sources.
+However, the recent turmoil of energy prices and the Russian-Ukrainian war increased attention in evaluating the relevance of industrial production and the Purchasing Managers' Index output survey in forecasting the daily electricity prices.
+We develop a Bayesian reverse unrestricted MIDAS model which accounts for the mismatch in frequency between the daily prices and the monthly macro variables in Germany and Italy.
+We find that the inclusion of macroeconomic low frequency variables is more important for short than medium term horizons by means of point and density measures.
+In particular, accuracy increases by combining hard and soft information, while using only surveys gives less accurate forecasts than using only industrial production data.

 \textbf{JEL codes: } C11, C53, Q43, Q47.

 \textbf{Keywords: } Density Forecasting, Electricity Prices, Forecasting, Mixed-Frequency VAR models, MIDAS models.}